-Bath residents are very concerned about traffic congestion and air pollution.
-Traffic has a major impact on the appearance and amenity of Bath.
+World Heritage Sites (WHS) are 'places of outstanding universal value to the whole of humanity'.
+The reality, in the WHS City of Bath, is that the appearance and amenity of the city is badly affected by traffic.
 Queen Square is little more than a roundabout on the A4, while the Circus is a busy rat-run.
-Except in a tiny central area, vehicles have priority over pedestrians and there is little provision for cyclists.
+Except in a tiny central area, vehicles have priority over pedestrians, and there is little provision for cyclists.
 Pollution and vibration from vehicles damages the historic buildings.
-What would be an unsatisfactory situation in any city is an absurdity in a World Heritage City which depends heavily on tourism.
+What would be an unsatisfactory situation in any city is an absurdity in Bath.

-Nitrogen dioxide (NO2) levels along most of the main road network are well above the legal limit at which pollution is considered to be a health risk, and show no sign of reducing.
-10,000 people live within the worst affected area.
+FOBRA is pleased that the Government has mandated B&NES to reduce air pollution below the legal limit.
+Nitrogen dioxide (NO2) levels along most of the main road network are well above the legal limit at which pollution is considered to be a health risk.
+10,000 people live within the worst affected areas.
 These levels of air pollution are known to cause serious health effects, including early deaths (perhaps 30 a year in Bath).
-Despite this, successive B&NES Councils have regrettably been reluctant to implement measures to reduce traffic and pollution.
+See "Papers" tab on this website for the relevant data: Bath air pollution map; air quality data 2017; NO2 graphs 2017.

 'A beautiful city in a green setting, with vibrant public spaces, a historic centre free of all but essential traffic*, clean air, good mobility and excellent transport infrastructure'.